axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestPropertiesValues"></a> requestPropertiesValues()

 ### Description
-Requests the entity tags or properties for the entity or the entities specified by `entity`.
+Requests entity tags or properties for the entity or entities specified by the `entity` parameter.
-If `postBody` is specified, it is sent ignoring `entity` and `propertyType`.
+If `postBody` is specified, `entity` and `propertyType` parameters are ignored.
-It requests entity tags if `$entity_tags` is specified as `propertyType` and properties otherwise.
+Function requests entity tags if `$entity_tags` is specified as `propertyType`, or if not, requests properties.
 If `fieldPath` is specified retrieve fields found by `fieldPath` in the entity tags or properties.
-If `unique` is specified retrieved values would be unqiue and sorted.
+If `unique` is specified retrieved values are both unqiue and sorted.
-If `callback` function is specified, it is applied to the array of retrieved fields or the array of entity tags/properties, wheter `fieldPath` is specified.
+If `callback` function is specified, it is applied to the array of retrieved fields or the array of entity tags/properties, whether or not `fieldPath` is specified.
 Returns the array of options - objects with `value` property set to the processed retrieved value.

 ### Syntax